hmmolaie/SamaVDI/README.md

   2) you can download image (for copy on usb flash and boot from this)  from [here](http://kaipod.ir/products/SAMA_VDI_v2.0-img.zip).

 ### Installation

- for pc without HDD you can copy image file to your usb flash with raw disk image writer.(like dd in linux or [win32 disk imager](https://sourceforge.net/projects/win32diskimager/) for windows)
+ - if you want run this app without install or you have a pc without HDD and CD-ROM, you can copy image file to your usb flash (32GB minimum) with raw disk image writer.(like dd in linux or [win32 disk imager](https://sourceforge.net/projects/win32diskimager/) for windows). and boot your pc from usb storage in BIOS.
+ - for other , download iso image and born on DVD and install easily.
 ### Configuration
   when welcome page appeared, press "END" key for setting... default password is "vdi".